Discover more from The Happiness Clinic Mental Health Blog

 Epigenetics and Healing

-It's important to remember that even as an adult, you have the ability to form new neural connections and influence the expression of your genetic code.
+It's important to remember that even as an adult, you can form new neural connections and influence the expression of your genetic code.
 While it's true that you may have inherited traumas and sensitivities from previous generations, you also have access to beneficial traits and resources from your ancestors.
 Although you can't alter your DNA directly, you can control how certain genes are expressed by adjusting your internal and external environment.

 Addressing intergenerational trauma can completely change your perspective on life.
 When you heal from traumatic experiences, you're less likely to be triggered by difficult circumstances because you're no longer carrying the weight of unresolved pain from the past.
 This newfound freedom enables you to connect with the most positive aspects of your genetic inheritance, such as resilience and fortitude, and move forward with greater ease and strength.